 Procurement Strategy in the PMBOK

-In the Project Management Body of Knowledge (PMBOK Guide) the development of a procurement strategy is an output of the Plan Procurement Management process within the Procurement Management knowledge area.
+In the Project Management Body of Knowledge (PMBOK Guide) the procurement strategy is results in an artifact call the Procurement Management Plan, within the planning performance domain.

 Shalaby says